-- 1. The situation of the epidemic of the coronavirus disease 2019. - 2.
-The volatility of the exchange rate and the currency of baht and USD. - 3.
-The volatility of aluminum prices is increasing and decreasing rapidly. - 4.
-Problems of the Russian-Ukrainian War - 5.
+- 1. The volatility of the exchange rate and the currency of baht and USD. - 2.
+The volatility of aluminum prices is increasing and decreasing rapidly. - 3.
+Problems of the Russian-Ukrainian War - 4.
+War problems in the Red Sea region - 5.
 Problems in energy prices and other rising costs. - 6.
+6. Problems with trade protection measures and more stringent measures for importing goods. - 6.
 Container shortage that affects from the end of Q4-2020 until now. - 7.
-Shortage of electronic parts. - 8.
-The problem of reduced supply. - 9.
-Economic Conditions Across the Region. - 10.
+Problems from natural disasters cause demand to decrease. - 8.
+Economic Conditions Across the Region. - 9.
 Inflation problem and interest rate adjustments.